EVERYTHING IN YOUTH MINISTRY STARTS HERE

 22 January 2014

-Tony Myles is a youth ministry veteran, author, speaker, volunteer youth worker and lead pastor of Connection Church in Medina, Ohio... and he really likes smoothies.
+Tony Myles is a youth ministry veteran, conference speaker, author, volunteer youth worker and lead pastor of Connection Church in Medina, Ohio... and he really likes smoothies.

 A teacher came up with a creative solution for students who are constantly distracted by cell phones in class.